-Note: Your minimum down payment for the replacement property should be equal to or greater than the net proceeds from the sale of your relinquished property.
-Otherwise, you may have "boot" in the form of cash.
+Note: Your minimum down payment for the replacement property should be equal to or greater than the net proceeds from the sale of your relinquished

 The formula set forth above is provided to help you determine your approximate gain and the sums that you may wish to defer through your exchange transaction.
 Consult with your tax advisor to determine the correct values and whether an exchange is appropriate for your circumstances.